MathItYT/manim-studio/README.md

    **Warning:** The documentation is a work in progress, so it may not be complete. ⚠️

-## Manim Studio Client
-We removed the Manim Studio Client as an standalone application because anti-virus programs detected it as a virus.
-You can still use it by installing Manim Studio with `pip` and running `manim-studio -C` in the command line.

 ## Contributing
 If you want to contribute to Manim Studio, you can do it by forking the repository and making a pull request.
 You can also contribute by reporting bugs or suggesting new features.